SUPRA: Superpixel Guided Loss for Improved Multi-modal Segmentation in Endoscopy: Proposed Approach

+The $C_m$ loss works by determining how much of a superpixel's area is occupied by a single class.
+This is done by taking the difference of each class' occupied area within a superpixel, and comparing it with a threshold.
+Any superpixel that is occupied by less than the threshold is considered to be inconsistent with the expected boundary (red circle in fig. \ref{fig:summary}).
+Every superpixel is evaluated in this manner, with the inconsistencies summed and averaged to produce a final loss metric.

-The loss function is constructed from two main elements: the first is BCE, and the second is a correlation measure that determines whether the predicted mask produces results that are consistent with the superpixel segmentation generated by SLIC.
-To combine them, the SLIC correlation is multiplied by a weighing factor ($\lambda$), and then both losses are added and normalized.
+To combine BCE and $C_m$, our loss is multiplied by a weighing factor ($\lambda$), and both losses are added and scaled by 1+$\lambda$.
 The result is then used as the loss for the network.

-The loss function in eq. \ref{eq:corr} has an adjustable parameter ($\lambda$) that encourages more color-consistent results. $C_m$ is the correlation measure between the superpixels generated from the original image and the proposed mask generated by the model.
-It is expressed as a percentage of superpixels where a fraction of pixels (controlled by a threshold) are classified as belonging to a single class. $\lambda$, $k$ and $m$ are parameters tested during our grid search, while the threshold for $C_m$ was set according to the best value observed for BE in EndoUDA.
+As can be seen in eq. \ref{eq:corr}, the weighing factor ($\lambda$) can be adjusted to favor more accurate results, or more superpixel consistent results.
+A higher $\lambda$ will strengthen the effect of the superpixels, at the cost of disregarding overall accuracy. $\lambda$, $k$, $m$, and the threshold for $C_m$ are hyperparameters that must be tuned in accordance to properties in the source domain.
+This tuning is explained in section \ref{sec:hyperparams}.